return to Natural Dog Health Remedies

 How can I use Essential Oils on my Dogs?

-Aromatherapy for dogs can be applied topically (through massage), by diffusion and inhalation, or orally.
+Aromatherapy for Dogs Aromatherapy for dogs can be applied topically (i.e. on the skin), by diffusion and inhalation.

-Topical application is the most commonly used technique, and has the greatest benefit because the oils are applied directly to the area(s) needed.
+Topical application is the most commonly used technique, and the oils are applied directly to the area(s) needed.
 The oils penetrate the skin and are quickly absorbed by tiny capillaries which carry them to the bloodstream.

 Essential oils can be topically applied via massage, or via spritzers, sprays, and of course the oils can also be added to shampoos, conditioners, salves, ointments, etc.

-For home remedies, therefore, it is advisable to limit yourself to the first two techniques (topical application and inhalation).
+For home remedies, therefore, limit yourself to the first two techniques (topical application and inhalation).

-• Always use 100% pure, therapeutic grade essential oils on dogs (and humans).
+• Always use 100% pure essential oils on dogs (and humans).

 • Use only essential oils that are safe for dogs.

 • Always DILUTE essential oils before using them on your dogs.
-A rough guideline is to add about 10-15 drops of essential oils to 1/2 oz.
-(15 ml) of carrier base oil.
+A rough guideline is to add about 3-6 drops of essential oils to 1 oz.
+(30 ml) of carrier oil, or about 18-25 drops of essential oils to 8 oz.
+(240 ml) of shampoo.

 • Use less amount of diluted oils on small dogs than on big dogs.